IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

         # sudo -u solr command

 Finally, we would like to reiterate that it is simply never a good idea to run Solr as root!
-Running the process as a non-privileged user would substantially minimize any potential damage even in the event that the instance is compromised.
+Running the process as non-privileged user would substantially minimize any potential damage even in the event that the instance is compromised.

 jq
 --